Vietnam.vn - Nền tảng quảng bá Việt Nam

 Something deep inside the Earth, right at the core-mantle boundary, is stretching or contracting the length of the day - Illustration AI: Thu Anh

-According to Science Alert, the first fluctuation is an increase/decrease of about 1.72 milliseconds per century, due to a combination of the swelling of the Earth's crust after the thick layer of ice that compressed it since ancient times gradually thinned, combined with the impact from the Moon.
+According to Science Alert, the first fluctuation is an increase/decrease of about 1.72 milliseconds per century, due to a combination of the swelling of the Earth's crust after the thick ice layer that compressed it since ancient times gradually thinned, plus the impact from the Moon.

-On a decade scale, 2–3 millisecond fluctuations are associated with large-scale flows in the Earth's liquid core.
+On a decade scale, the 2–3 millisecond oscillations are associated with large-scale flows in the Earth's liquid core.

-But there is another fluctuation about 3-4 milliseconds later every day and its cause remains a mystery.
+But there is another fluctuation about 3-4 milliseconds later each day and its cause remains a mystery.

-The timing of the upheaval matched movement at the core-mantle boundary.
-So the Swiss team created a model that combined “artificial neural network” technology with paleomagnetic measurements on ancient rocks, as well as modern magnetic field measurements.
+The timing of the upheaval matched movements at the core-mantle boundary, so the Swiss team created a model that combined “artificial neural network” technology with paleomagnetic measurements on ancient rocks, as well as modern magnetic field measurements.

 They also used available data on Earth's rotation based on eclipse data and lunar occultations - when the Moon obscures a planet or star from Earth's view - dating back to 720 BC.